node-class-may-2023/ComIT_Node/javascript.md

 * In this example we defined the **name** variable as global
 * Since it's a global variable we can access it from any place
 * In this example we access the name value within the function
-* This is a good practice as the function it's accessing the global environment
+* This is not a good practice as the function is accessing the global environment
-* A function should't depend on the context to function
+* A function should not depend on the context to function
-* In this case it's much better to pass the variable as parameter
+* In this case it's much better to pass the variable as a parameter
-* As it's a global variable we can also change it's value too
+* Another bad example: as it's a global variable we can also change it's value too

 **Example:**
 ```js